-Bellas' actions reflect the dire choices public defenders around the nation are facing as government budgets shrink.
+Public defenders in Alameda County, Calif., stopped taking many out-of-custody misdemeanor and probation violation cases Monday, citing the expected loss of 14 attorneys through layoffs on Sept.
+4. Public Defender Diane Bellas' actions reflect the dire choices public defenders around the U.S. face as government budgets shrink.
 Across the bay in San Francisco, Public Defender Jeff Adachi said his office started declining complex, time-intensive cases in March and has since referred about 20 defendants to private counsel.
-And even though the Board of Supervisors restored $950,000 of the proposed cuts his office was slated to take, Adachi said he's certain he'll have to refuse representation "in an even greater number of cases."